 St Peter’s Stained Glass Windows

-A number of windows were installed for the re-opening of the Church in 1856 after extensive restoration and the last in 1924.
-The manufacturers were all major specialist firms: Wailes of Newcastle-on-Tyne, Hardman of Birmingham and Beer and Drake both of Exeter.
+A number of windows were installed for the re-opening of the church in 1856 after extensive restoration, and the last was installed in 1924.
+The manufacturers were all major specialist firms: Wailes of Newcastle-on-Tyne, Hardman of Birmingham, and Beer and Drake both of Exeter.

-More information is available in the booklet about the stained glass windows available in the Church.
+More information is available in a booklet about the stained glass windows, which is available in the church.